PenAndPapers/learnify.edu/README.md

 2. **Run checks before you push.**
    - **Backend code:** Run `make backend-fastapi-lint` (Ruff: both `check --fix` + `format`) and `make backend-fastapi-test` (or at minimum the relevant subset via `make backend-fastapi-test-unit` / `-test-integration` / `-test-e2e`) while the stack is running.
 Root-level wrappers exist for all test and migration commands; use them when working from the repo root.
 If you add or alter a DB schema, run through the migration workflow (`make backend-fastapi-migration` → inspect generated revision → `make backend-fastapi-migrate` on a fresh volume) and commit both the model change and the Alembic version file together.
    - **Frontend code:** From the repo root run, in order, `make frontend-nuxt-format-check` (fails on unstyled files), `make frontend-nuxt-lint` (fails on ESLint rule violations), `make frontend-nuxt-typecheck` (strict TS across all Vue SFCs), and `make frontend-nuxt-test` (full Vitest suite).
 For a single one-shot local fix pass that auto-corrects style before re-running the gates, use `make frontend-nuxt-lint-fix` + `make frontend-nuxt-format` first.
 Each wrapper delegates to `frontend/nuxt4/Makefile` which in turn invokes the `pnpm` scripts defined in `frontend/nuxt4/package.json`.
+   - These manual checks are also enforced automatically by the local git hooks installed via `make hooks-install` — see §First 5 Minutes step 8 for the exact split between commit-time (fast, auto-fixing) and push-time (fail-fast full suite) gates.
    - Always run a smoke check of the "Confirm everything is healthy" URLs from §First 5 Minutes after making changes that touch gateway routing, Docker networking, or dependencies.

 3. **Where to put tests, migrations, and new files.**